mdasheef99/booktalks-buddy/docs/events_testing_implementation_progress.md

 ### In Progress

+- ✅ `useParticipantsData` hook tests (src/hooks/participants/__tests__/useParticipantsData.test.ts)
+  - Tests for initial state with empty options
+  - Tests for initialization with provided initial participants and counts
+  - Tests for successful data fetching
+  - Tests for error handling
+  - Tests for callback handling (onDataChange and onCountsChange)

 ### Not Started
-- ❌ `useParticipantsData` hook tests
 - ❌ `useParticipantsExport` hook tests

 ## Integration Tests